wdmg/bootstrap-selectinput/README.md

 # Usage example

-For example use the input-group:
+For example use the form-group:

     <div class="form-group">
         <label class="control-label" for="selectinput1">Select:</label>